cypnk/Anime-List/README.md

 Machikado Mazoku (The Demon Girl Next Door) *2019, 2022*
 Madan no O to Vanadis (Lord Marksman and Vanadis) *2014*
 Madlax *2004*
+Madougushi Dahlia wa Utsumukanai (Dahlia in Bloom: Crafting a Fresh Start with Magical Tools) *2024*
 Magi (Magi: The Labyrinth of Magic) *2012, 2013*
 Magical Taluluto (Magical Taruruto) *1990, 1991, 1992*
 Maho no Purinsesu Minki Momo (Mahou no Princess Minky Momo) *1982*